TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 _**b) Buffer Interval Optimisation:-**_

-In our project's configuration of Kinesis Data Firehose, we've opted to _maximize the Buffer Interval time for data delivery into Amazon S3._
+In our project's configuration of Kinesis Data Firehose, I've opted to _maximize the Buffer Interval time for data delivery into Amazon S3._
 Rationale behind this:- By allowing Data to accumulate in large batches before delivery, we're reducing the number of PUT requests to S3, thereby reducing transaction costs.
 This also results in improvising the throughput through batching and subsequent storage.
 Something around 300-600 would be a good number to start with.

 Buffer Size has been maximised, Costs would be lowered, but at the cost of a higher latency.